Samualjensen/work-day-scheduler/README.md

 ## Usage

 When the webpage is deployed it can be viewed normally on a standard desktop browser.
-It has not yet been modified to fit a smaller screen yet.
+It has not been modified to fit a smaller screen.

 ![img](./Assets/images/work-day-scheduler-screenshot.png)